Kaiyrly/eb-1a/1-process/README.md

 -- they just don't have that.

 In the case of Bank of America,
-I had to sign in, select an account, and click 'Account & routing numbers'.
+I had to sign in, select an account and click 'Account & routing numbers'.
 I used the account number and the routing number for *'Paper & Electronic'*:

 ![](media/29_boa-credentials.png)